JohanLossius/ecom-ca-react/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
-**Note from Johan: I have not been able to make the watch functionality work.
-So I have had to restart the dev server with "ctrl+C" and "npm run start" in the terminal each time checking new changes.**

 You may also see any lint errors in the console.

+**Note from Johan regarding watch changes:**
+I have not been able to make the watch functionality work.
+So I have had to restart the dev server with "ctrl+C" and "npm run start" in the terminal each time checking new changes.

 ### `npm test`